-Certificate constraints policy You can use the CertConstraintsPolicy to apply constraints to peer X.509 certificates by the default CertificateValidatorPolicy.
-These conditions are applied to the owner's distinguished name (DN) on the first certificate (peer certificate) of the received certificate chain.
-Distinguished names are made up of a number of distinct fields, the most common being Organization Unit (OU) and Common Name (CN).
-Configuration variable You can specify a list of constraints to be used by CertConstraintsPolicy through the policies:iiop_tls:certificate_constraints_policy Or policies:https:certificate_constraints_policy Configuration variables.
-For example: policies:iiop_tls:certificate_constraints_policy = ["CN=Johnny,OU=[unit1 IT_SSL],O=IONA,C=Ireland,ST=Dublin,L=Ea rth","CN=Paul,OU=SSLTEAM,O=IONA,C=Ireland,ST=Dublin,L=Earth", "CN=TheOmnipotentOne"]; Constraint language These are the special characters and their meanings in the constraint list: Matches any text.
+Certificate constraints policy certificates by the def are applied to the ow (peer certificate) of th made up of a number ConstraintsPolicy to apply constraints to peer X.509 ault CertificateValidatorPolicy.
+These conditions ner's distinguished name (DN) on the first certificate e received certificate chain.
+Distinguished names are of distinct fields, the most common being J) and Common Name (CN).
+Configuration variable through the policies of constraints to be used by CertConstraintsPolicy :iiop_tls:certificate_constraints_policy Or cificate_constraints_policy Configuration variables. ["CN=Johnny,OU vertificate_constraints_policy = =[unit1 IT_SSL],O=IONA,C=Ireland,ST=Dublin,L=Ea DU=SSLTEAM,O=IONA,C=Ireland,ST=Dublin,L=Earth", ne"]; Constraint language These are the special characters and their meanings in the constraint list: Matches any text.
 For example: an matches ant and anger, but not aunt [] Grouping symbols.
 Choice symbol.
-For example: OU=[unit1 IT_SSL] signifies that if the OU is unit or IT_SSL, the certificate is acceptable. =, != Signify equality and inequality respectively.
-Example This is an example list of constraints: policies:iiop_tls:certificate_constraints_policy = [ "OU=[unit1 IT_SSL],CN=Steve,L=Dublin", "OU=IT_ART,OU!=IT_ARTtesters,CN=[Jan Donal],ST= Boston" ]; This constraint list specifies that a certificate is deemed acceptable if and only if it satisfies one or more of the constraint patterns: If
+For example: OU=[unit1 IT_SSL] signifies that if the OU is unit1 or IT_SSL, the certificate is acceptable. =, != Signify equality and inequality respectively.
+Example This is an example lis t of constraints: "OU=[unit1 IT_S certificate_constraints_policy = [SL],CN=Steve,L=Dublin", ARTtesters,CN=[Jan Donal],ST= ecifies that a certificate is deemed acceptable if and or more of the constraint patterns: If

-The OU is unit1 or IT\SSL And The CN begins with the text Steve And The location is Dublin Then the certificate is acceptable Else (moving on to the second constraint) If The OU begins with the text IT\ART but isn't IT\ARTtesters And The common name is either Donal or Jan And The State is Boston Then the certificate is acceptable Otherwise the certificate is unacceptable.
+The OU is unit1 or IT_SSL And The CN begins with the text Steve And The location is Dublin Then the certificate is acceptable Else (moving on to the second constraint) If The OU begins with the text IT_ART but isn't IT_ARTtesters And The common name is either Donal or Jan And The State is Boston Then the certificate is acceptable Otherwise the certificate is unacceptable.
 The language is like a boolean OR, trying the constraints defined in each line until the certificate satisfies one of the constraints.
 Only if the certificate fails all constraints is the certificate deemed invalid.
 Note that this setting can be sensitive about white space used within it.
 For example, "CN =" might not be recognized, where "CN=" is recognized.
-For more information on distinguished names, see "ASN.1 and Distinguished names Distinguished Names" on page 529.
+Distinguished names For more information on distinguished names, see "ASN.1 and Distinguished Names" on page 629.